 Contents in outbuildings and in the open

-Contents kept in structures detached from your private residence such as sheds and detached garages, and in the open within the boundary of your home, such as in your garden, or on your balcony, patio or driveway.
+Items in structures detached from your private residence such as sheds and detached garages, and items in the open within the boundary of your home, such as in your garden, or on your balcony, patio or driveway.

 Contents of your private residence